Last updated on April 3, 2023 by Wandering our World

 Kosovo’s lack of visibility on the global stage – as well as its status as one of the youngest countries in the world – means the country is barely known outside of the Balkan region.

-In fact most people who find themselves in Kosovo likely just intended to pass by to see an off-the-beaten-path destination on their way to somewhere else, and instead what they found was a vibrant, magnificent country with deep-rooted history and sights like no other.
+In fact most people who find themselves in Kosovo likely just intended to pass by to see an off-the-beaten-path destination on their way to somewhere else.
+But instead what they find is a vibrant, magnificent country with deep-rooted history and sights like no other.

 It’s stunningly beautiful, that’s what it is!

 Rugova is a mountain region situated in the northwestern part of the country.